 To address this, beginning in Program Year 2012, HOME targeted 100% of its competitive cycle funding toward rental housing development.
-This helped maximize shrinking HOME resources, but coupled with changes in HOME program requirements and persistent market issues, was still not adequate to meet the HOME's goal for new affordable housing development goal.
-As in prior years, the goal had to be set before HUD announced the 2013 HOME allocation, and 2013 unfortunately marks the second year in the plan period when this goal has not been met.
+This helped maximize shrinking HOME resources, and for the first time this plan period, the HOME program met its goal for new affordable housing development.
+On the affordability side, in 2014 HOME was likewise able to meet its rental and homeownership assistance goal for the first time this plan period.